MCP Server¶

 }

 Restart Claude Desktop.
-The four expreszo_* tools will appear in the tool picker.
+The expreszo_* tools will appear in the tool picker.

 Claude Code¶